UniversalDependencies/UD_Portuguese-Bosque/README.md

 # Changelog

 2018-04-15 v2.2
   * Repository renamed from UD_Portuguese to UD_Portuguese-Bosque.
+The
+    'fixed' relations were revised.

 2017-11-07 v2.1
   * Minor changes in some sentences.